medizininformatik-initiative/dataportal/data-node/aether/README.md

 Aether uses a .yml config file which allows you to configure which steps should be included in your DUP pipeline.

+Example call for aether in this context once installed - calling from this directory `aether pipeline --config base-pipeline-config.yml start queries/example-crtdl.json`

 It creates a job directory, which for each DUP project saves the output of each step, so that one can branch of or review the output from each step